kaydelarose/budget-tracker/README.md

-# Budget Tracker Application
+# Budget Tracker

 Budget Tracker is a web-based application designed to help users track their expenses and manage their budget efficiently.
 The application allows users to add transactions, users, vendors, and categories to better manage their financial data.
-Built using Java, Thymeleaf, Spring Boot, HTML/CSS, and MySQL, Budget Tracker provides a user-friendly interface for easy financial tracking and reporting.
+Budget Tracker provides a user-friendly interface for easy financial tracking and reporting.

+## Tech Stack:

+- **Backend:** Java, Spring Boot, MySQL
+- **Frontend:** Thymeleaf, HTML, CSS
+- **Database:** MySQL
+- **Tools:** Maven, MySQL Workbench

 ## Features